-The team at the University Pain Medicine Center provides exams and state-of-the-art testing to diagnose atherosclerosis and related pain.
+The team at the University Pain and Spine Center provides exams and state-of-the-art testing to diagnose atherosclerosis and related pain.
 They begin by reviewing your symptoms, lifestyle, and medical history.
 During your physical exam, they listen to the blood flow through your arteries and look for signs of atherosclerosis.

 The team also uses diagnostic tests, including ultrasound, MRIs, electromyography (EMG), and nerve conduction studies to evaluate the health of your arteries, muscles, and nerves.

-The team at the University Pain Medicine Center provides customized treatment plans to relieve your pain and restore your health.
+The team at the University Pain and Spine Center provides customized treatment plans to relieve your pain and restore your health.
 They might collaborate with a vascular health specialist to prescribe medication and treatments like angioplasty or stenting to open your arteries and improve your blood flow.

 They also recommend adjusting your diet and adding exercise to your daily routine to improve your overall cardiovascular health.